d12frosted/elpa-mirror/gnu/tmr-readme.txt

   Desktop notifications work only if Emacs is built with DBus functionality.
 This is the norm.
-If such functionality is not available, TMR will issue warning informing the user accordingly.
+If such functionality is not available, TMR will issue a warning informing the user accordingly.

 2.4 Minibuffer histories